arts in corrections

 Video: Actors' Gang Prison Project, California Institution for Women

-"It's really a public safety issue, what we're dealing with.
-Because wouldn't you want a person in prison to come out with better skills in dealing with disappointment, obstacles, unemployment, when they come out?
+“Wouldn't you want a person in prison to come out with better skills in dealing with disappointment, obstacles, unemployment, when they come out?
 It seems to me that it's in all of our interests to have vigorous rehabilitation programs—and arts is absolutely essential to that." – Tim Robbins, Artistic Director